-Chris Scafario is the Vice President of Consulting Operations at DVIRC.
-He works in Philadelphia and across the nation’s Manufacturing Extension Partnership (MEP) to support the advancement of small to midsized manufacturers and their supply chain through leading the design, implementation, and oversight of consulting services in areas related to operational excellence, top-line growth, and business management.
+Chris Scafario is the President and CEO of DVIRC.
+Working in Philadelphia and across the nation’s Manufacturing Extension Partnership (MEP) Chris supports the advancement of small to mid-sized manufacturers (SMMs) and their supply chain through leading the design, implementation, and oversight of consulting services in operational excellence, top-line growth, and business management.

 Shortly after joining DVIRC in 2007, Chris recognized the need to develop DVIRC’s Marketing & Sales practice, also known as Business Growth Services (BGS).
 Under his leadership, DVIRC’s BGS team has grown to become our largest business unit with over 160,000 project hours being delivered to more than 1,000 unique manufacturing firms from across the country and around the world.